London General: Belvedere (BV)

 Belvedere bus garage was located at Burt's Wharf on Crabtree Manorway North in Lower Belvedere.
 The garage had been opened by Harris Bus in February 1998 to replace their base at Crayford.
 Harris Bus was later to enter administration, resulting in London Regional Transport forming East Thames Buses in 1999 to take over the vehicles and routes; including the site at Belvedere.
 East Thames Buses was later sold to London General in October 2009.
-Given the site's distance from London General's other garages, maintenance would often be carried out at London Central's nearby Bexleyheath Garage, with vehicle allocations frequently being swapped as per necessary.
+Given the site's distance from London General's other garages, maintenance would often be carried out at London Central's Bexleyheath garage located nearby, with vehicle allocations frequently being swapped when necessary.
 The garage closed in December 2017 with routes being transferred to London Central's Bexleyheath & Morden Wharf garages.

 Mandela Way (MW)

 Mandela Way bus garage, located on Mandela Way in Southwark, opened on 15 October 2005 as a training depot and was located adjacent to the East Thames Buses garage of the same name.
 From November 2007, the allocation for route 133 was moved from Stockwell to Mandela Way, followed by an allocation of articulated buses for route 453 from February 2008 after London General won the contract from Selkent.
-Later allocations included routes 1, 100, 507, 521 & N1.
+Later acquisitions included routes 1, 100, 507, 521 & N1.
 The garage closed on 28 July 2017 following a decision by the freeholder to not renew the lease for the site.
-The routes, vehicles and staff were transferred to London Central's New Cross & Camberwell garages, and Docklands Buses' Silvertown Garage.
+The routes, vehicles and staff were transferred to London Central's New Cross & Camberwell garages, and Docklands Buses' Silvertown garage.